1) Beating the Inner Critic and Actually Starting

 Flow is the Holy Grail: a trance-like state of blissful concentration.
 Living completely in my head.
 Out to lunch.
 Not in.
 Because I’m inside my novel, seeing it, feeling it, living it, writing it.

 We lose this ability as we grow up (“Be realistic!”
 “You need to keep your feet on the ground!”), so it’s something that has be coaxed out to play again.
-Its poor little legs are atrophied and weak – we have to help it walk before it can run.
+Its poor little legs are atrophied – we have to help it walk before it can run.

 And this does feel like work to begin with.
 At first I could do 15 minutes, then half an hour, then a hour in one go.
 Stephen King writes two thousand words a day, every single day.